mapcode-foundation/mapcode-rest-service/README.md

-         include         : Multiple options may be set, separated by comma's: offset    = include offset from mapcode center to lat/lon (in meters) territory = always include territory in result, also for territory 'AAA'
+         include         : Multiple options may be set, separated by comma's: offset    = include offset from mapcode center to lat/lon (in meters) territory = always include territory in result, also for territory 'AAA' alphabet  = always include mapcodeInAlphabet, even if the same as mapcode

     GET /mapcode/coords/{code} [?territory={mapcodeTerritory}]
        Convert a mapcode into a latitude/longitude pair